appbaseio/Docs/content/docs/search/reactivesearch-api/reference/opensearch.md

 - **queryTemplate**: Template to use for building the message that is sent to ChatGPT as the final question.
 Defaults to `Can you tell me about ${value}` where `value` is the `query.value`.
 The querytemplate string supports a dynamic value of `value` which is the query.value of the query.
 - **topDocsForContext**: Number of docs to use to build the context.
 Defaults to 3.
 This has an upper limit as the total number of hits returned.
 - **systemPrompt**: The system prompt to send as the first message to ChatGPT.
 Defaults to `You are a helpful assistant`.
 - **maxTokens**: The maximum tokens that can be used for the output.
-Deafults to being dynamically calculated.
-Accepts a value between [1, 8000].
+Defaults to 300.
+Accepts a value between [1, 2048].
+- **minTokens**: Minimum number of tokens to generate in the response.
+Whenever possible, max tokens is respected, however when the input context + max tokens combined exceed the model limit, the min tokens value is used to calibrate for an optimum output token.
+Defaults to 100.
 - **temperature**: A control for randomness, a lower value implies a more deterministic output.
 Defaults to 1, valid values are between [0, 2].

 ## settings